How to make an informed choice about power

 Here are top things to look for when comparing power plans

 - Your best power plan will depend on your address

-Enters your address into our finder to bring up a customised list of plans available in your area, including estimates of your bill.
+Enter your address into our address checker to bring up a customised list of plans available in your area, including estimates of your bill.

 - Choose the type of power that best suits your home

 The best power plan for you will depend on how you power your home and whether you are looking for electricity, gas, solar or a combination.

 Choosing a provider with a good track record can give you peace of mind when choosing a new power provider.
 There’s no point choosing the cheapest plan, if it’s difficult to get customer support when you need it.
 Our Power Compare rating takes into account overall satisfaction, value for money and customer service, so you can choose a provider offering the services that are important to you.